indranimaz23-oss/agent-sentinel/README.md

 The baseline policy layer is written in Rego (OPA).
 Rego is widely used in cloud-native security and provides a clear, declarative way to express deterministic rules.

-It may ultimately prove heavier than necessary for simple agent schemas, but it is a useful starting point and benchmark.
-Early development will focus on measuring latency and operational overhead before committing to deeper integration.
+It may prove heavier than necessary for simple agent schemas.
+Latency and operational overhead will be measured before committing to deeper integration.

 The primary goal is not tool selection.
 It is defining a clean enforcement boundary that can be reasoned about, tested, and measured.